Macrometacorp/docs/docs/photoniq/p3/management/manage-p3-cache.md

 ## Purge the Cache

-Perform the following steps to purge your P3 cache:

 1. Log in to your PhotonIQ Performance Proxy dashboard.
 2. Click **Cache**.
 3. Click **Purge Cache**.
-4. Click **Add** and then enter the URL, including `https://`, that you want to purge the cache for.
+4. Click **Add** and enter the URL, including `https://`, that you want to purge the cache for.
 Click **Add** and then repeat this step for each URL you want to include in the purge request.
-5. (Optional) If you want to purge your CDN cache as well, then click the **Yes, I want to purge CDN cache too.** checkbox.
+5. (Optional) Click the **Yes, I want to purge CDN cache too.** checkbox if you want to purge your CDN cache as well.
-6. If purging the CDN, then click the arrow to expand the **CDN Purge Params** and then enter information in the fields.
+6. When purging the CDN, click the arrow to expand the **CDN Purge Params** and enter information in the fields.
 For more information about these fields, refer to Akamai's [Welcome to Purge Cache](https://techdocs.akamai.com/purge-cache/docs/welcome-purge).
 7. Click **Submit**.